tariaherbert/Wells-Fargo/README.md

 | 6 | GAM | 0.6669 | 0.7224 | 0.6955 | 0.6669 | 0.7229 | 0.6962 |
 | 7 | Tree | 0.6654 | 0.7222 | 0.6976 | 0.6709 | 0.7271 | 0.7033 |
 | 8 | GLM | 0.6523 | 0.7066 | 0.6922 | 0.6523 | 0.7077 | 0.6939 |
-* **Based on the test ACC metric results, out of the 8 models the best performing models are ReLU-DNN, XGB2, EBM, and GAMI-Net.
-Further analysis will be continued with the following models: ReLU-DNN, XGB2, and GAMI-Net.
-GAMI-Net was selected over EBM because XGB2 and EBM operate similarly.**

 ### Top 3 Models with Hyperparameter and Monotonicity Settings